willhaslett/covid-19-growth/README.md

 - Adds demopraphic data
 - Outputs the resulting data structures as a set of long-format time series.

 The latest NYT and JHU files are pulled from GitHub at runtime.
-Fast, all data operations are vectorized.

-If you find this project to be helpful, remember to click on the star at the top-right of the page.
-We're all trying to efficiently get people the right data, in the right shape, during this pandemic.
-Providing painless ETL is how I'm trying to help.
+All data operations are vectorized.
+All data from 2020-01-21 to the present are imported whenever you generate new CSV, JSON, or Pickle files.
+This assures that all revisions to JHU or NYT raw files will be included here.

   - [Installing](#installing)
     - [Virtualenv](#virtualenv)